-4.4 Evaluation the effect of the statistical test
+D. Evaluation the effect of the statistical test

-We next evaluate the effect of the statistical test proposed in Subsection 3.1.
-Figure 4 plots the distribution of the estimation error with various values of $\alpha$ , that represents the significance level.
-In the figure we show the overall distribution In Figure 4(a) and the magnified distribution when in Figure 4(b) to observe the effect of $\alpha$ clearly.
+We next evaluate the effect of the statistical test proposed in Subsection III-A. Figure 4 plots the distribution of the estimation error with various values of $\alpha$ , that represents the significance level.
 We also plot the case when we do not apply the statistical test.
-Also, in Figure 5, we plot the mean value and 90th percentile value of the estimation errors as a function of $\alpha$ .
+In Figure 5, we plot the changes in the mean value and 90% value of the estimation errors as a function of $\alpha$ .
 From these figures we can observe that the statistical test can improve the estimation error significantly.
-In detail, we can decrease the mean estimation error by 25.8% and 90th percentile value by 36.1% when we set $\alpha$ to 0.064.
+In detail, we can decrease the mean estimation error by 25.8% and 90% value by 36.1% when we set $\alpha$ to 0.064.